7th Annual Charity Golf Tournament

 Built in 1972, the Heritage Course is a traditional layout lined with pine and eucalyptus trees.
 The course’s closing stretch of holes (15, 16, 17 and 18) just may be the toughest final four holes in the Phoenix area.
 The 15th hole is a 414-yard par-4 that requires a well-placed tee shot to bring birdie or par into play.
 The 454-yard, par-4 16th features a dogleg left and an approach shot to an elevated, well-protected green with water right and back.
 The 17th hole is a lengthy par-3 measuring a solid 250 yards from the tips.
 And finally, the 591-yard 18th hole is a monster par-5 with a dogleg left off the tee.
 Three well-played shots are required for a chance at birdie or par on the closing hole.

-As the founding chapter of the now international wish granting organization, Make-A-Wish® Arizona continues to be a trailblazer, granting 330 wishes in fiscal year 2014, a record in Arizona.
-They have dedicated themselves to the Make-A-Wish mission, granting the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
+Make-A-Wish Arizona® continues to be a trailblazer as we work toward our vision of granting the wish of every eligible child in Arizona.
+We have dedicated ourselves to the Make-A-Wish mission, granting the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.

 The West Valley Mavericks Foundation was born of the imagination and vision of a group of community leaders late in 2012.
 The West Valley Mavericks (or just ‘Mavericks’) is a social club led by gentlemen who believe that the West Valley is an incredible place to live, work, play and support.
 The Mavericks’ charter is to advance charity, culture, community and commerce in the West Valley of Phoenix.
 The group’s membership hails from a diverse set of trades and professions, and includes all manner of backgrounds and philosophies.